-You must not begin to operate your service until you have been approved and you have been issued with an accreditation certificate.
+You must not begin to operate your service until your application has been approved and you have been issued with an accreditation certificate.

 Before you can be accredited there are certain things you must do.
 If you have not done these things, your application will not be approved: